vipulnaik/diet-exercise-health/events/2025/2025-07-06-creatine-purchase.md

 when my dietary protein is high, I may do fewer gummies (1 or 2).
 I'm also experimenting with similar fluctuation in the quantity of lysine I consume based on season.

+## Update 2025-08-14

+As of around 2025-08-11 or 2025-08-12 I went back down to 1 gummy per day based on a suspicion that 2 gummies per day were not serving me well.

+On 2025-08-14 I skipped creatine entirely with the intention of returning to it after a bit of a reset from the increased consumption a few days ago.